nasironeeb/hopla/examples/README.txt

         executor.submit([hopla.DelayedSubmission("-- sleep", k) for k in c]) for c in chunks
     ]
-    # Since ce are using "pcocc-rs" command to run a container and then run
-    # "sleep" inside it, we add "--" in the hopla.DelayedSubmission
+Since we are using "pcocc-rs" command to run a container, we need to add "--" to the "sleep" to differentiate pcocc-rs commands and the container commands

 .. tip::